pingcap/docs-dm/en/faq.md

 ## How to handle the error `packet for query is too large.
 Try adjusting the 'max_allowed_packet' variable` that occurs during the full import?

 - The global variable of TiDB Server: `max_allowed_packet`.
-- The configuration item in the data source configuration file: `from.max-allowed-packet`.
+- The configuration item in the data source configuration files: `from.max-allowed-packet`.

 Set the value of the parameters above larger than the default 67108864 (64M).
 For details, see [Loader solution](https://docs.pingcap.com/tidb/stable/loader-overview#solution).